 About

-Daniella DeVinter is an Anglo-Danish writer, filmmaker, and scholar with an unhealthy interest in stories about sickness and obsession.
+Daniella DeVinter is an Anglo-Danish writer, filmmaker, and recovering academic with an unhealthy interest in bad behaviour — particularly of the bodily, cinematic, and German variety.

-In Fassbinder’s hometown of Munich, Daniella worked as a journalist and copy editor for a year, before realising she wanted to be neither.
-At the risk of losing her sanity, she decided to return to Oxford where she graduated with distinction in a master’s that nobody can remember the name of (‘Comparative Literature and Critical Translation’).
+In Munich, Fassbinder’s hometown, Daniella worked as a journalist and copy editor before realising she wanted to be neither.
+So she decided to return to Oxford and graduate with distinction in a master’s that nobody can remember the name of (‘Comparative Literature and Critical Translation’).

-Here, among other things, she wrote papers about the Nazi film industry’s copy-catting of Hollywood movies, and her final dissertation was on the annoyingly brilliant American adaptation of her favourite Danish TV series, The Killing.
-She then defected to Cambridge to write a PhD about the pesky ghost that won’t leave her alone: Rainer Werner Fassbinder.
-She’s now writing a freewheeling book about his life and films for Faber, and is making an autofictional documentary about him.
+Then she defected to Cambridge to write a PhD about the pesky ghost who won’t leave her alone.
+She’s now writing a freewheeling book about Fassbinder’s life and films for Faber & Faber, while also making an autofictional documentary about him.

-She speaks English, Danish, and German fluently; French, Norwegian, and Swedish… not so fluently.
+She speaks English, Danish, and German fluently.
+French, Norwegian, and Swedish… less so.

 Film